1uciuszzz/word-count/README.md

 # word-count

-counting all the same word in a article.
+counting all the same word in an article.

 # description